YottaDB/YDBDoc/ProgGuide/ioproc.rst

 This example disables ECHOing, enables automatic WRAPping, and sets the line width to 132 characters.

-Note that YottaDB/GT.M enables WRAP automatically when you specify the WIDTH deviceparameter.
+Note that YottaDB enables WRAP automatically when you specify the WIDTH deviceparameter.

 Example: